Living in a connected world

 Another portion of the exhibit features circular sensor pads situated next to another screen showing a barren cherry blossom tree.
 Stepping onto one pad, you will be instructed to hold hands with somebody next to you.
 My friend and I grasped each other lightly and waited.
 The empty tree suddenly comes to life, flowers blooming upon the barren branches in more abundance the longer we held onto each other.
 We then were told to embrace one another only to see petals fall from the screen.
 Becoming submerged into a technological art escape, my friend and I were in complete awe of what we just became a part of.

 This exhibit is family friendly but it’s good to note that after 7 PM, it turns into 21 only where you can experience some of their hand-crafted cocktails.

 Not only does this exhibit provide an opportunity for an interactive art experience, but it also allows for important human connection to take place.
 Highlighting a local tradition, Artechouse pairs art with technology in an innovative and admirable way.
 Since opening in 2017, this art space and has seen over 350,000 visitors.
 12 different exhibits have been featured all with a strong focus on connecting their audiences to the arts.
 They do this by bridging the gap between technology, science, and creativity.
 “In Peak Bloom” will be around until May 27, 2019, with a new exhibit to surely follow.
 When planning your visit to D.C., consider visiting Artechouse for an unforgettable adventure into the arts that goes deeper into the human experience.

-The American Guest House is more than happy to provide you with in-depth details upon your arrival.
-Situated only three miles from the exhibit, call us today to book your next stay to immerse yourself in the local D.C. art scene!
+The American Guest House, a Washington DC Bed and Breakfast is more than happy to provide you with in-depth details upon your arrival.
+Situated only three miles from the exhibit, call us today to book your next stay in DC to immerse yourself in the local D.C. art scene!
 We can’t wait to connect.